tryoxiss/tryoxiss/README.md

 Profile piture: I lost the pcirew link, if someone has it please email me and i'll add it.

-https://tech.lgbt/@maddie">Want a verified gh on my mastodon that I don't use.</a>
+https://tech.lgbt/@maddie Want a verified gh on my mastodon that I don't use.

 <!---
 tryoxiss/tryoxiss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.